GrandSchtroumpf/github-actions-test/readme.md

-Just a simple test with github actions
+Just a simple test with github actions.

+Action should execute on push events.